MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-dashboards-overview.md

 ::: moniker-end

 A dashboard has a particular layout, which specifies the arrangement of the cells that actually host content.
 Each cell in a dashboard can contain a single widget.
 A widget accesses a particular set of data or performs a particular function and presents its information in the dashboard.
 Each widget provides a specific set of customizations that you can modify according to your particular requirements.
-Depending on the Dashboard Layout that you select, the dashboard may have a fixed set of widgets or may allow you to define a number of configuration of cells that can each contain a widget of your choice.
+Depending on the Dashboard Layout that you select, the dashboard may have a fixed set of widgets or may allow you to define a number of configurations of cells that can each contain a widget of your choice.

 ::: moniker range="=sc-om-2019"

-Operations Manager 2019 UR2 and later supports folders' creation in web console, inside which, you can place dashboards.
-For more information, see [create a folder in web console](support-folders-monitoring-view-web-console.md)
+Operations Manager 2019 UR2 and later support folders' creation in web console, inside which you can place dashboards.
+For more information, see [create a folder in web console](support-folders-monitoring-view-web-console.md).

 ::: moniker-end

 ::: moniker range="=sc-om-2022"

-Operations Manager supports folders' creation in web console, inside which, you can place dashboards.
-For more information, see [create a folder in web console](support-folders-monitoring-view-web-console.md)
+Operations Manager supports folders' creation in web console, inside which you can place dashboards.
+For more information, see [create a folder in web console](support-folders-monitoring-view-web-console.md).

 ::: moniker-end

 > [!NOTE]
-> Folders and views created from operations console can be viewed in the web console but the dashboards created from the web console will not be visible in the operations console.
+> Folders and views created from the operations console can be viewed in the web console but the dashboards created from the web console won't be visible in the operations console.

 Dashboards in Operations Manager deliver the following benefits:

 * A dashboard is defined and shared in a management pack.
 * Authoring a dashboard is a simple process for an Operations Manager user.
 A new dashboard can be created or an existing dashboard modified in both the Operations console and the Web console with the **New Dashboard and Widget** wizard.
-However, if the default dashboard templates do not meet your requirements, you can [author custom dashboards](https://social.technet.microsoft.com/wiki/contents/articles/24639.aspx) and create [custom widgets](https://social.technet.microsoft.com/wiki/contents/articles/24641.operations-manager-management-pack-authoring-custom-widgets.aspx) with Visual Studio using the [Visual Studio Authoring Extensions](https://www.microsoft.com/download/details.aspx?id=30169).
+However, if the default dashboard templates don't meet your requirements, you can [author custom dashboards](https://social.technet.microsoft.com/wiki/contents/articles/24639.aspx) and create [custom widgets](https://social.technet.microsoft.com/wiki/contents/articles/24641.operations-manager-management-pack-authoring-custom-widgets.aspx) with Visual Studio using the [Visual Studio Authoring Extensions](https://www.microsoft.com/download/details.aspx?id=30169).
-* Once created, a dashboard is available from the Operations console, the Web console and the SharePoint Web Part.
+* Once created, a dashboard is available from the Operations console, the Web console, and the SharePoint Web Part.

 ## Dashboard templates

-The first thing that you must specify when you create a dashboard is its template, which will define the widgets that will be included in the dashboard and their layout.
-You cannot change the dashboard's template once it has been created.
+The first thing that you must specify when you create a dashboard is its template, which will define the widgets that'll be included in the dashboard and their layout.
+You can't change the dashboard's template once it has been created.
 The following sections provide details on the available templates.
 Additional templates may be provided with subsequent versions of Operations Manager or from third parties.

 ### Service Level dashboard

 A Service Level Dashboard displays information on one or more Service Level Agreements and their included Service Level Objectives.
-You cannot configure the individual components but can edit the configuration of the dashboard to define the SLAs and time period to include.
+You can't configure the individual components but can edit the configuration of the dashboard to define the SLAs and time period to include.

-- Service Levels component that lists the SLAs that you selected for the dashboard.
+- Service Level component that lists the SLAs that you selected for the dashboard.
-- Service Level Objectives component which lists the SLOs for the SLA that is selected in the Service Level cell.
+- Service Level Objectives (SLOs) component which lists the SLOs for the SLA that is selected in the Service Level cell.
 - Service Level Details component that displays a speedometer visualization for the current measure of the selected SLO and a line chart showing the history of the measure.

 ### Summary dashboard

 A Summary Dashboard includes a fixed set of widgets displaying a combination of state, performance, and alert information.
-The widgets are independent of on another and do not display information based on the objects selected in another widget.
-You do not provide any configuration when you create the dashboard other than the name but instead configure each widget independently after the dashboard is created.
+The widgets are independent of one another and don't display information based on the objects selected in another widget.
+You don't provide any configuration when you create the dashboard other than the name but instead configure each widget independently after the dashboard is created.
 Summary Dashboards include the following widgets.

 - Object by Performance Widget (Top N)